kartuz007/KillerX/README.md

 ## What If tool doesn't work?

 + Well, Tool is in working condition.
-But, If it not work then Youy can give me Victim Username I will ban that account for you.
+But, If it not work then You can give me your Victim Username I will ban that account for you.
 Hope you all understand.

 ## Screenshots